tgunr/mcpm.sh/README.md

 # 🌟 MCPM - Model Context Protocol Manager

 MCPM is a Homebrew-like service and command-line interface for managing Model Context Protocol (MCP) servers.
-It simplifies managing server configurations across various supported clients, allows grouping servers into profiles, and helps discover new servers via a registry.
+It simplifies managing server configurations across various supported clients, allows grouping servers into profiles, helps discover new servers via a registry, and includes a powerful router that aggregates multiple MCP servers behind a single endpoint with shared sessions.

 ## 🤝 Community Contributions